michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/results.md

 ##### ***λ = 0*** Case (Minimum Volatility)

-In Figure 49, the REINFORCE with Baseline algorithm selects a low volatility portfolio (3.52%) for a risk aversion parameter ***λ = 0*** during model training (this is a lower volatility then the minimum volatility benchmark portfolio's volatility).
+In Figure 49, the REINFORCE with Baseline algorithm selects a low volatility portfolio (3.52%) for a risk aversion parameter ***λ = 0*** during model training (this is a lower volatility then the minimum volatility benchmark portfolio's volatility of 4.62%).
 With the exception of one epoch training result, the other backtest returns are fairly stable.
 Figure 50 shows that the REINFORCE with baseline algorithm selects the minimum volatility portfolio for the test dataset (the backtest has a volatility of 4.29%, which is below the benchmark minimum volatility portfolio's volatility of 4.39%).
 Please refer to Appendix B, Section 8.3 for the reward function and the asset weight plots.

 ![Figure 5](https://raw.githubusercontent.com/nikatpatel/epsilon-greedy-quants/main/_assets/figure_49_50.png)